Coros PACE 2 Review

 Coros has returned to its roots with a lightweight, run-focussed GPS watch, let’s put it through its paces in this detailed Coros Pace 2 Review.
 This time we have a little excitement to contend with as, at last, we have a potential ‘Garmin Beater’ on our wrists.

-As usual, here is the Review Summary for the Coros Pace 2 and links for those of you who want to buy one with the detailed review following afterwards.
+As usual, here is the Review Summary for the Coros Pace 2 and links for those who want to buy one with a detailed review afterwards.

 Coros Pace 2 Review